Sunday, October 4, 2020

 Gila by Les Simons (a pseudonym of Kathryn Ptacek) was published in paperback by Signet in 1981.
 The cover art depicts a GILA MONSTER, and was produced by Tom Hallman.

-The Rats by James Herbert was published in paperback by New English Library (U.K.) in 1974.
+The Rats by James Herbert was published in the UK in paperback by New English Library in 1974 (top).
 The cover art depicts a RAT, and was produced by William Francis Phillips.
 In France, Herbert's novel was published in paperback by Le Masque, with a cover by artist Jean-Jacques Vincent.
-Werner Soderstrom of Finland published Herbert's novel as a trade paperback.
+Werner Soderstrom of Finland published Herbert's novel as a trade paperback in 1993.
 Jukka Murtosaari produced the cover art.
+NEL reprinted The Rats in 1987 (bottom), with new cover art this time depicting a horde of RATS crossing a stream.
+It was produced by Gerry Grace.

-"London is struck by an invasion.
+NEL edition: 'London is struck by an invasion.
 Women, children, old and young, none are safe from the deadly menace.
 The attacks are swift and sure, escape is impossible.
 A state of emergency is declared.
 Evacuation seems the only solution in the face of a growing panic and mounting death toll.
 War is declared on the public enemy number one.
-The Rats!" --- NEL edition.
+The Rats!'

-"The humans believed they had rid themselves of the killer strain of rats forever.
-But now from the secret darkness the rats were pouring forth again--their maniacal intelligence and murderous strength honed for the triumph denied to them once, and now about to be seized in their ravenous razor-sharp fangs..."
+Signet edition: 'The humans believed they had rid themselves of the killer strain of rats forever.
+But now from the secret darkness the rats were pouring forth again--their maniacal intelligence and murderous strength honed for the triumph denied to them once, and now about to be seized in their ravenous razor-sharp fangs...'

-The Folly by David Anne was published in hardcover by W. H. Allen (London) in 1980.
+The Folly by David Anne was published in hardback in the UK by W. H. Allen in 1980.
 The jacket art depicts a RABBIT, and was produced by artist Lynn Duncombe.

 Abracadabra by Stephen Gresham was published in paperback by Zebra in 1988.
 The cover art depicts a RABBIT, and was produced by Richard Newton.